Ki-Seki/Ki-Seki.github.io/index.md

 <img src='./assets/avatar.jpg' alt='avatar' width='160px'><br><br>

 <p>
 I am Shichao Song, a PhD student at Renmin University of China.
-I am currently focusing on large language models (LLMs).
-In the past, I have conducted research on route optimization, recommender systems (RSs), graph neural networks (GNNs), etc.
+My current research focuses on large language models (LLMs), particularly in evaluating and supervising language models that surpass human intelligence.
+Additionally, I have a keen interest in addressing the hallucination problems in the practical implementation of large language models.
+In the past, my research has spanned topics such as route optimization, recommender systems (RSs), and graph neural networks (GNNs).
 </p>

 <p> Find me: